marcelschreiner/marcelschreiner/README.md

 - ⚡ Fun fact: ...
 -->

-My passion for electrical engineering has been with me for over a decade.
-Starting with hardware development to more and more software, I still feel at home in both areas.
-In my free time I deal with topics such as building automation, electromobility and renewable energy.
+I'm a swiss embedded electronics and software engineer.
+For over a decade, my passion for electrical engineering has been a constant companion.
+Starting in hardware development and gradually moving into almost exclusively software development, I still feel at home in both areas.
+In my free time, I engage with topics such as building automation, electromobility, and renewable energy.

 ![](https://komarev.com/ghpvc/?username=marcelschreiner)